lancehampton/talos-homelab/README.md

 1. Clone this repository.
 2. Copy and edit `infrastructure/terraform.tfvars.example` to `terraform.tfvars` with your environment details.
-3. Boot the Talos nodes using the `metal-amd64.iso` downloaded from the [image factory](https://factory.talos.dev/) or the [siderolabs/talos releases page](https://github.com/siderolabs/talos/releases)
+3. Boot the Talos nodes using the `metal-amd64.iso` downloaded from the [image factory](https://factory.talos.dev/) or the [siderolabs/talos releases page](https://github.com/siderolabs/talos/releases).
-4. Initialize and apply the OpenTofu configuration:
+4. Initialize and apply the OpenTofu configuration (this also installs Argo CD and Sealed Secrets via Helm releases defined in `infrastructure/`):

 ```sh
 cd infrastructure